 Meet the Team

-Executive Director, Holocaust Resource Center
+Executive Director, Holocaust Resource and Education Center

 Dr. Adara Goldberg (she/her/hers) is the Executive Director of the Holocaust Resource & Education Center and Human Rights Institute (Union, NJ).
 Since earning her doctorate in Holocaust History at Clark University (2012), Dr. Goldberg has held an Azrieli Foundation fellowship at Hebrew University, a Post-doc fellowship at Stockton University, and served as education director for the Vancouver Holocaust Education Center.
 Recipient of the Marsid Foundation Prize at the 2016 Western Canada Jewish Book Awards, Dr. Goldberg’s book, Holocaust Survivors in Canada: Exclusion, Inclusion, Transformation, 1947–1955 (2015), represented the first comprehensive analysis of the resettlement and integration experiences of 35,000 Holocaust survivors and their families in postwar Canada.
 Recent contributions include: "Making Present the Past: Canada's St. Louis Apology and Canadian Jewry's Pursuit of Justice," in Kuehne and Rein, eds., Agency and the Holocaust: Essays in Honor of Debórah Dwork (2020), and “‘He’ll make a good companion for my son:’ War Orphan Adoption in Postwar Canada,” in Kangisser Cohen and Ofer, eds., Starting Anew: The Rehabilitation of Child Survivors of the Holocaust in the Early Postwar Years (2020).
 She has also contributed to the publications Never Far Apart (2015) and Too Many Goodbyes: The Diaries of Susan Garfield (2019), and edited the memoir, Always Remember Who You Are (2017).
 Dr. Goldberg served as a consultant for the Azrieli Foundation, and is a featured historian for the Montreal Holocaust Museum virtual exhibition, Building New Lives.
-Her current research projects explore the phenomenon of post-genocidal familial reconstruction, and the role of national apologies in collective memory.
+Her present research projects explore the phenomenon of post-genocidal familial reconstruction, and the role of national apologies in collective memory.
+She is currently an historian for the Canadian National Holocaust Monument Exhibit Renewal Project.
 At Kean University, she also teaches the undergraduate course ID 1800 Holocaust, Genocide, and Modern Humanity, and graduate courses History of the Holocaust I and II, Holocaust Genocide Research, and Jewish Survival Strategies.

-Managing Assistant Director, Holocaust Resource Center
+Managing Assistant Director, Holocaust Resource and Education Center

-Research Assistant, Holocaust Resource Center
+Research Assistant, Holocaust Resource and Education Center

 Megan Olsen (she/her/hers) is the research assistant at the Holocaust Resource Center of Kean University, where she earned her Master (2023) in Holocaust and Genocide Studies.
 She received her B.A. in History and Minor in Judaic Studies (2020) from Portland State University, Portland, Oregon.
 Her research focuses on the international definitions of rape and sexual violence and their hindering of justice for genocidal rape women and girl survivors in the 1992-1995 Bosnian Genocide and 1994 Genocide Against the Tutsi in Rwanda.
 She currently works as a social studies at Immaculate Heart Academy in the Township of Washington, New Jersey, where she seeks to instill an appreciation of global perspectives and empathy into her students.